weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (11) f(x + h) - f(x) = hy + r(h),

 where r(h)/h - 0 as h- 0.
-The main term on the right side of (11) is again a linear function of A. Every y € R™ induces a linear transformation of R' into R™, by associating to each he R' the vector hy € R™.
+The main term on the right side of (11) is again a linear function of A. Every y  \in  R™ induces a linear transformation of R' into R™, by associating to each he R' the vector hy  \in  R™.
 This identification of R™ with L(R', R™) allows us to regard f(x) as a member of L(R!, R™).

-Thus, if fis a differentiable mapping of (a, b) = R' into R™, and if x € (a, b), then f(x) is the linear transformation of R' into R™ that satisfies
+Thus, if fis a differentiable mapping of (a, b) = R' into R™, and if x  \in  (a, b), then f(x) is the linear transformation of R' into R™ that satisfies

 i FG) = £00) = FG _